Nicholasp3435/FlightSoftwareProject/README.md

 research, I found this general process is called steganography.
 I then read [this article](https://en.wikipedia.org/wiki/List_of_steganography_techniques) of common steganography techniques, I found LSB to be a pretty simple.
 The example in it used 2 LSBs of each color channel.
-I had originally used 2 as well (8 bits / 4 channels), however, later I decided to add Hamming(12, 8) codes so I had to use 3 LSBs per channel.
+I had originally used 2 as well because I had wanted to use 1 pixel per 1 letter, however, later I decided to add Hamming(12, 8) codes so I had to use 3 LSBs per channel.
 This decreased the similarity of the input and output images, however, I don't think it is too noticeable when viewed at a distance.

 ### Why Hamming(12, 8)?